QuestionBlock22/Pulsar/README.md

 # Pulsar

+A personal fork of Pulsar implementing various different modules created by the community.
+This is an experimental repository, user discretion advised.

 Pulsar is a Mario Kart Wii Kamek-Based engine to create CT distributions.
 It comes with its own [software](../main/PulsarPackCreator/Executable) to aid in building custom distributions, and multiple quality of life features:

 Core: